 Please see requirements above :)

 However, if there’s an app that I should include and meets the requirements, please send me an email or a tweet.
-Conversely, if one of these apps shouldn’t be here because I missed something, let me know too.
+Conversely, if one app shouldn’t be here because I missed something, let me know too.